-MCOM 115: Introduction to Mass Communications
+MCOM 115: Introduction to Mass Communications 3 cr.
 A study of the history, theories, processes, problems, regulation and effects of the mass media.
 Three hours of lecture.
-MCOM 151: News Writing 3 cr.
+MCOM 120: Introduction to Film Theory 2 A survey of the major theories in both film criticism and film production.
+Three hours of lecture.
+Also listed as FILM 120.
+3 cr.
+M survey of the major theories in both him childism and him production.
+Three hours of lecture.
+Also listed as Fillin 120.
+3 cr.
 Prerequisite: ENGL 105.
 A foundation course in news writing.
-Attention is given to elements of news, style, writing leads, spelling, and story structure.
+Attention is given to elements of news, style, writing leads, spellin story structure.
 Proficiency in word processing is required.
-Three hours of lecture and in-class writing.
-MCOM 201: Advanced News Writing 3 cr.
+Three hours of lecture and in-class writing. y, anu MCOM 201: Advanced News Writing 3 cr.
 Prerequisite: MCOM 151.
-In addition to continued emphasis on good writing, the course familiarizes students with the various techniques, problems, and ethics of news gathering.
-Three hours of lecture.
-MCOM 210: Introduction to Public Relations 3 cr.
-Acquaints the student with the art and science of external and internal public relations in business, education, and government.
-Discussion of principles and practice of effective techniques in publicity, public affairs, promotion, persuasion, public opinion, and employee relations.
-Three hours of lecture.

-MCOM 253: Photojournalism
+In addition to continued emphasis on good writing, the course familiarizes students with the va techniques, problems, and ethics of news gathering.
+Three hours of lecture. anous MCOM 210: Introduction to Public Relations 3 cr.
+Acquaints the student with the art and science of external and internal public relations in business, education, and govern Discussion of principles and practice of effective techniques in publicity, public affairs, promotion, persuasion, public opinior employee relations.
+Three hours of lecture. ., MCOM 215: Introduction to New Media 3 cr.
+Prerequisite: MCOM 151.
+An introductory focus on personal media access including iReporting and user uploads, blogging, and social networking as journalistic venues.
+Two hours of lecture and one hour lab.
+MCOM 252: Broadcast Production 3 cr.
+Develops production skills needed in television broadcasting.
+Students will learn how to record and edit footage for various media applications including news, advertising, and the arts.
+Two hours of lecture and one hours of lab.
+MCOM 253: Photojournalism 3 cr.
 An introductory photography course designed specifically for the needs of public relations and journalism majors.
-Three hours of lecture plus two hours of lab.

-MCOM 266: Sports Journalism A course emphasizing reporting techniques for both professional and non-professional sports.
-Students will have the opportunity to cover local games as well as to write background stories such as personality features and informational articles.
-Three hours of lecture.
+Three ho urs of lecture plus two hours of lab.
+MCOM 266: Sports Journalism 3 cr.
+A course emphasizing reporting techniques for both professional and non-professional sports.
+Students will have the opportu cover local games as well as to write background stories such as personality features and informational articles.
+Three hours of le ecture.
 MCOM 270: Journalism Practicum 1 cr.
 Prerequisite: MCOM 151 or consent of the department.
-The application of principles and techniques of journalism through work accomplished for the campus newspaper.
+The application of principles and techniques of journalism through accomplished for the campus newspaper.
 May be repeated for a maximum of four hours credit.
 Credit earned on a pass/no credit basis.
 Three hours of lab.
-MCOM 271: EMJ Practicum
+MCOM 271: EMJ Practicum 1 cr.
 Prerequisite: MCOM 285 or consent of the department.
-The application of principles and techniques of electronic media journalism through work accomplished in the electronic media laboratory.
-May be repeated for a maximum of four hour of credit.

-MCOM 275: History of Broadcasting

-The history of the broadcasting industry, its present structure, the relationship of the industry to government and society, and the growth of educational broadcasting.
+The application of principles and techniques of electronic media journ nalism through work accomplished in the electronic media laboratory.
+May be repeated for a maximum of four hour of credit. • MCOM 275: History of Broadcasting 3 cr.
+The history of the broadcasting industry, its present structure, the relationship of the industry to government and society, an nd the growth of educational broadcasting.
 Three hours of lecture.
-3 cr.

-MCOM 280: Desktop Publishing

-A course emphasizing document design and creation with computer software.
-Students will become familiar with techniques for production of pamphlets, brochures, newsletters, magazines, and newspapers.
+2 MCOM 280: Desktop Publishing A course emphasizing document design and creation with computer software.
+Students will become familiar with techniqu 3 cr. production of pamphlets, brochures, newsletters, magazines, and newspapers.
 Three hours of lecture and two hours of lab.
+CS 101